Bam Childress

-Early years
+Early life

 Over the course of his junior year playing football at St. Peter Chanel High School in Bedford, Ohio, Childress set school season receiving records for catches (53) and yardage (874).
-As a basketball player at Chanel, Childress also helped lead the Firebirds to a perfect 26-0 season and the Division III state title averaging 18 points per game.
+As a basketball player at Chanel, Childress also helped lead the Firebirds to a perfect 26–0 season and the Division III state title averaging 18 points per game.

-Chanel's football team went 13-1 during Childress' senior season in 1999.
+Chanel's football team went 13–1 during Childress' senior season in 1999.
 The team lost in the Division V state semi-final to Amanda Clearcreek as Childress amassed more than 300 total yards.
 For the season, he totaled 41 receptions for 754 yards and 11 touchdowns.
 He also added over 700 yards on punt returns and over 600 yards on kickoff returns.

 Childress closed his career as the school's all-time leader in scoring (202 points), touchdowns (33), receiving yards (2,258), TD receptions (21), punt returns for a touchdown (seven) and all-purpose yardage (7,103).

 He was named Ohio's Mr. Football in 1999 as the state's top player.